-Be disappointed.
 Six years ago, I was able to walk for hours.
 I could wander fields and rural pathways with a small pack of supplies all day, with few problems.
 Today, I am mostly trapped in my home.
 I don’t walk like I used to because the illness I have has taken its pound of flesh and left me with weakened mobility.
 Walking was one of my favourite pastimes and now, I can’t go out for all-day rambles and scrambles.
 That’s horrible.

 Coping with disappointment requires you to accept how you feel.
 It’s no good denying it and telling yourself, ”Oh I didn’t want that career opportunity anyway…” Yes you did.
 And now that it has fallen through, you’re annoyed and upset.
 You blame yourself and call it ‘failure’.
 That’s okay.
 Be disappointed and move on.

-Embrace fallibility.
 I have some amazing days—days where I can do more than usual because it’s as if my ailments have gone and I am healed.
 On those days, I unleash my drive, ambition and creativity and let them run wild.
 Nothing can touch me.
 I can write thousands of words, get my washing done, cook my own meals, go out for one of those elusive walks, promise the world to everyone.
 The following day, I’m in a heap of misery and pain.
 I curse myself for not being awesome as much as I curse myself for not knowing better and being careful.
 And then I observe myself and realise that I’ve not failed; I’m fallible.
 I can make mistakes and be okay.

 So that moment where you blame yourself for failing?
 That’s okay, but not because you failed.
 It’s okay because you’re experiencing your own fallibility, your vulnerability.
 We’re not invincible; we’re human.

-Get impatient.
 I’ve been trying to tie up some loose ends for near-on a fortnight and at every turn, I have met delays and resistance and most commonly, system errors.
 I’ve been waiting a lot and I am still waiting as I write this.
 Friends and family have told me to be patient, that the end I desire will come through and everything will be resolved one way or another.
 But two days ago, I got fed up with my ‘virtue’ and picked up the phone.